On semigroups and groupoids with minimal probabilistic spectrum: Minimality of the spectrum and quasigroups

 In other words, $\A$ satisfies universally $t\approx t'$. \end{proof}

 In group theory, the \emph{cycle type} of a permutation is the vector of the lengths of each cycle into which it decomposes.
 We say that a permutation is \emph{isocyclic} if its cycle type is $(1, a,\ldots, a)$.
 Note that there is at least one fixed point.
-In fact, a fairer name would be that of quasi-isocyclic.
+In fact, a more accurate name would be quasi-isocyclic.
 However, for brevity, we will call it isocyclic.
 We say that a mono-unary algebra is isocyclic if its operation is an isocyclic permutation.

 \begin{theorem} A monounary algebra has minimal spectrum if and only if it is constant or isocyclic.
 Two isocyclic monounary algebras are isomorphic if and only if they have the same cycle type. \end{theorem} \begin{proof} Consider the first statement. $(\Rightarrow)$ Let $\mathcal{A}=(A,f)$ be a monounary algebra of order $n$.
 We will assume that $n>1$, since the case $n=1$ is trivial.
 Consider the equation $f(x)\approx f(y)$.
 We have that